gamberooni/kind-k8s-demo/README.md

 But what if you want to access the service from another machine?
 That machine doesn't understand the LoadBalancer's IP address and you won't be able to access that service.
 One workaround is that you can specify the service type as `NodePort` and assign port number range 30000-32767 (k8s NodePort range).

 Say you have created an `IngressController` with service type `NodePort` and port number 30000 for `http` service.
 This will then be the kind cluster's container port.
-You will then have to use KinD's `extraPortMappings` to map theis container port to one of the host's port during the cluster creation.
+You will then have to use KinD's `extraPortMappings` to map this container port to one of the host's port during the cluster creation.
 For example,

 ```
 cat <<EOF | kind create cluster --config=-